 By the way, Scotlands People is a great place to find records for your Scottish ancestors.
 There is a charge for each record downloaded but you can do searches for free and narrow things down enough to have an excellent chance of downloading the correct record or you just can use the limited free information if that’s all you need.

 John MacRae married Olive Moir Hately in 1920.
 Olive was the sister of Agnes Isabel Hately who was the widow of brother Duncan Graham MacRae.
 Like his father, John became a minister.

-Son Alexander MacRae became a Doctor of Medicine and was an Opthalmic Surgeon.
-He can be seen the records travelling to Canada with his wife Louisa Isabella Ruth Bryce.
-Interestingly, after Louisa’s death, he can be seen travelling to Canada with his sister-in-law Agnes Isobel McRae (Hateley) who apparently never remarried.
+Son Alexander MacRae became a Doctor of Medicine and was an Ophthalmic Surgeon.
+He can be seen in the records travelling to Canada with his wife Louisa Isabella Ruth Bryce.
+Interestingly, after Louisa’s death, he can again be seen in the records travelling to Canada with his sister-in-law Agnes Isobel McRae (Hateley) who apparently never remarried.